-All the information related to an axis is gathered within the CharacterisationAxis class.
+All the information related to an axis is gathered within the Characterisation Axis class.
 This can have common "factorised" attributes applicable to the property layers on that axis (Section 3.1).
 It is related to the Frame concept in Quantity, containing the UCD, units, name, and a holder for the STC coordinate frame (see Section 4.4) which also provides the base class for the observatory location (Observation - Provenance model).

-If a deep level (higher number, Section 3.6) object, e.g. Sensitivity, needs to have its own axis description, this can be defined locally, overriding the factorised top level CharacterisationAxis object.
-The redefinition can be
+If a deep level (higher number, Section 3.6) object, e.g. Sensitivity, needs to have its own CharacterisationAxis object, this can be defined locally, overriding the factorised top level CharacterisationAxis object.
+The redefinition can be partial, e.g. a change of unit or a change of spatial orientation requiring a new CoordFrame.